 After the museum we went to a restaurant near the hotel for a late lunch, gave ourselves a few hours to nap, then headed to see our show.

 As Einstein on the Beach was the whole reason for the trip, I’d booked a hotel that was a mere five-minute walk across the canal from Het Musiektheater (now called the Dutch National Opera and Ballet) where the show was held.
 As we walked along the bridge crossing the canal, we could see that a huge, colorful net had been suspended above the canal and had been lit up – it was beautiful.
 The music theater is the building behind the sculpture in this picture.
 (Years later, I saw another such sculpture at the airport in San Francisco.
-The artist is Janet Echelman, and here’s a link to her page about this particular piece and has a video of its installation.)
+The artist is Janet Echelman, and here’s a link to her page about this particular piece, which has a video of its installation.)

 Then on to the nearly-five-hour voyage of Einstein on the Beach.
 The show was fantastic.
 More luck: even though the place was nearly sold out by the time I bought our tickets, the seats we got were fabulous.
 We were far to the left, but very near the front, just 6-8 feet from the orchestra pit.

 The show begins just after the doors open and people start finding their seats.
-During this time, the second keyboardist was checking something on his phone (probably a timer) while he played a slow repetition of three droning tones.
+During this time, the keyboardist (is that Reisman?) was checking something on his phone (probably a timer) while he played a slow repetition of three droning tones.
 Members of the chorus gradually entered the pit, whereupon they held very still and looked out into the audience.
 I am a firm believer that it’s not okay to take photos during a show, but I made an exception as there was still so much tumult from the audience.

 It was very interesting for me to see the same show with the same company three months apart.
-I seemed to detect some weariness in some of the dancers with more rigorous parts, and the principle violinist (the one who wears Einstein makeup in the show) was different in this production.
+I seemed to detect some weariness in some of the dancers with the more rigorous parts, and the principle violinist (the one who wears Einstein makeup in the show) was different in this production.

 After the show and the 5-minute walk back to the hotel, my daughter Laura and her boyfriend Pearce were waiting for us, having come over from their home in the UK.
 It was already after 11:00 pm, a bit late to go searching for a restaurant, so we went to the very fancy, extremely snooty French restaurant in the hotel lobby.